pulumi/docs/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 ---
-title: Troubleshooting
+title: Troubleshooting Guide
-meta_desc: Common troubleshooting techniques when using Pulumi.
+meta_desc: This guide covers common troubleshooting techniques when using Pulumi, such as tracing, manually editing deployments, and resolving common errors.
 menu:
   support:
     weight: 1